futuregrid/manual/doc/source/hpc.rst

 compile commands:

 mpicc:
-   To compile C programs with the the CC/icc/gcc compilers
+   To compile C programs with the CC/icc/gcc compilers

 mpicxx:
-   To compile c++ programs with CXX/icpc/g++ with mpicxx
+   To compile c++ programs with CXX/icpc/g++ compilers

 mpif90:
    To compile programs with F90/F77/FC/ifort/gfortran